All Episodes

 They're professionals.

-There may be Marines that left the Marines, left the Army, left the Air Force, and they're very adept at doing that.
+They may be Marines that left the Marines, left the Army, left the Air Force, and they're very adept at doing that.

-So the idea, yeah, that we can protect our airports after 9-11, and we can protect, you know, sports stadiums and concert stadiums and not have shootings.
+So the idea, yeah, that we can protect our airports after 9-11 and we can protect, you know, sports stadiums and concert stadiums and not have shootings.

-Um I'm not talking about Vegas, obviously, and what happened out there, an outdoor concert.
+I'm not talking about Vegas, obviously, and what happened out there, an outdoor concert.

 But we have the ability to cordon off and protect any area if we put the manpower to it.

-And the idea that we could surround a perimeter of a school with trained professionals after a full threat assessment and make sure that nobody gets into that school that doesn't belong in that school, and they can't get in with anything that represents a weapon of any kind.
+And the idea that we could surround a perimeter of a school with trained professionals after a full threat assessment and make sure that nobody gets into that school that doesn't belong in that school and they can't get in with anything that represents a weapon of any kind.

 I think it would go a long way to getting rid of these.

-And if the idea is to solve the problem, then let's do that first, because I would think everybody would agree with that first.
+And if the idea is to solve the problem, then let's do that first because I would think everybody would agree with that first.

 Yes, sir.

-Um there are thousands upon thousands of veterans out there, highly trained veterans, combat veterans.
+There are thousands upon thousands of veterans out there, highly trained veterans, combat veterans.

 I'm a specialized veteran myself.

-We could be called upon to go, Randy, we need you at the school from uh Monday through Thursday.
+We could be called upon to go, Randy, we need you at the school from Monday through Thursday.

-We need you at this church on this weekend, and there are thousands upon thousands of veterans that are highly, highly trained that are more than willing to help out and protect our communities.
+And there are thousands upon thousands of veterans that are highly, highly trained that are more than willing to help out and protect our communities.

 And thank you so much for that.